 A few years ago I came to the conclusion that the art of meeting is important for any manager in their action toolbox they should use to get their objectives achieved.
 And mainly, it is never taught in school and everybody assumes that they should know how it is run.

-We all have a mix feeling about meeting and here are some number to help you better understand their importance in the daily process of any organization but it’s in the large ones that the impact is bigger.
+We all have a mixed feeling about meeting and here are some numbers to help you better understand their importance in the daily process of any organization but it’s in the large ones that the impact is bigger.
 I’ll come back on that aspect later but here are the numbers.

 Between 35 and 50 million meetings are held per day

 At the same time, another study from Ovum base on an interview done with a large number of manager found the number of the one-on-one meeting is increasing every year and that it should be around half of the meeting that happens daily.
-Most of these meeting are usually unplanned with no follow up related to it.
+Most of these meetings are usually unplanned with no follow-up related to them.

 On the business side of things now, meetings are important to achieve corporate goals and objectives.
 This is the moment where individuals should exchange, challenge themselves and make decisions for their organization to achieve their objectives.
-I don’t see how we can have less meeting; so we need to make it work better.
+I don’t see how we can have fewer meetings; so we need to make it work better.

 Where does Steve Jobs, Mark Zuckerberg and Barack Obama fit in this?
 Not yet, the link is later.